Phalanstère: Gender roles

 Fourier believed that the traditional house was a place of exile and oppression of women.
 He believed gender roles could progress by shaping them within community, more than by pursuits of sexual freedom or other Simonian concepts.

 Legacy

+In The Conquest of Bread, Peter Kropotkin critiques the concept as "repugnant to millions of human beings ...
+Isolation, alternating with time spent in society, is the normal desire of human nature."
+Kropotkin instead advocates for individual apartments with access to communal labour-saving machinery, thereby freeing women from domestic drudgery:

-In the 20th century, the architect Le Corbusier adapted the concept of the phalanstère when he designed the Unité d'Habitation, a self-contained commune, at Marseilles.
+In the 20th century, the architect Le Corbusier adapted the concept of the phalanstère when he designed the Unité d'Habitation, a self-contained commune, at Marseille.